stephen-czetty/opus-steno/docs/index.md

   - Given an opus stream, place it into an ogg container ([#4](https://github.com/stephen-czetty/opus-steno/issues/4))
   - (Bonus) Muxer for opus plus a video stream ([#5](https://github.com/stephen-czetty/opus-steno/issues/5))

+### Episodes

+#### Getting started

+  - Building out the project structure
+  - Basic Go syntax
+  - Unit tests in Go

+#### TDD

+  - TDD in general, and why
+  -

+#### Binary handling

+  - Reading an ogg file, outputting statistics about it
+  - Parsing the binary headers
+  - Moving around in the file (finding frames, etc)

+#### Coroutines

+  - Not sure where they will fit in, but I imagine that they might need their own episode.
+  - I guess this will come up whenever it comes up in the course of my implementation

 ### Components

 - Core